Helioviewer-Project/JHelioviewer-SWHV/docs/jhv-heliocentric-3d-data-interface.md

 ## Scalar encoding

 The FITS image contains the display-ready quantized scalar.
-JHV does not derive a new range from the voxel values or apply a logarithmic, asinh, or other scientific transform.
+JHV does not derive a display range from the voxel values or apply logarithmic, asinh, or other display scaling.

 For `BITPIX=8`, JHV uploads the stored byte codes to an `R8` normalized texture.
 For `BITPIX=16`, it normalizes the signed 16-bit codes, converts them to IEEE binary16, and uploads them to `R16F`.

 JHV does not apply `BZERO + BSCALE * stored_value` to every voxel.
 It uses `BSCALE` and `BZERO` to retain the physical range as metadata; the current renderer does not use that range.
-The sign of `BSCALE` selects whether stored codes are uploaded in forward or reverse order. `BSCALE` must be finite and non-zero, and `BZERO` must be finite.
+JHV maps the stored-code range to texture intensities from 0 to 1.
+The intensity increases with the stored code when `BSCALE` is positive and decreases when `BSCALE` is negative. `BSCALE` must be finite and non-zero, and `BZERO` must be finite.

 `BUNIT` describes the physical value represented by the scaled FITS data.
 It may be omitted for a dimensionless scalar.
-For example, `log10(ne / m^-3)` is dimensionless; its meaning can be recorded in `BTYPE` and `HISTORY` without assigning the logarithm the density unit `m-3`. `BUNIT='1'` is not valid FITS unit syntax.
+For example, `log10(ne / m^-3)` is dimensionless; its meaning can be recorded in `BTYPE` and `HISTORY` without assigning the logarithm the density unit `m-3`.

 ## Undefined voxels